samer955/argocd-app-config/README.md

 See application.yaml for the ArgoCD configuration.

-If using Windows or WSL2: minikube start --ports=127.0.0.1:port:port
+If using Windows or WSL2: minikube start --ports=127.0.0.1:port:port (where 'port' is the service port where you want to expose th application)

-App is exposed in localhost:port
+App is exposed to localhost:port or 127.0.0.1:port